evgdim/clean-code/index.md

 ### Checked exceptions breaks encapsulation
 All functions in the path of a throw must know about details of that low-level exception.

+### Checked exceptions does not rollback declaratve transactions!

 ## Provide Context with Exceptions
 ```java
 public class PersonNotFoundException extends RuntimeException {